-Comprehensive application guides have been developed and are now posted on the CRTO website.
-The application form includes a checklist listing the required documentation.
+A comprehensive application guide has been developed and is now posted on the CRTO website.
+New preregistration forms, guides and policies for internationally educated respiratory therapists and health professionals (IERT/IEHPs) are being developed and will be posted on the College website by June 2011.
+The application form, and the pre-registration form include checklists listing the required documentation.
 This information can also be obtained in print by contacting the College or arranging a personal meeting.
 Staff monitors and reviews the information for currency and accuracy on regular basis.

-- Evidence of successful completion of education program: - Applicants educated in Canada must ensure that official transcripts from the educational program are sent directly to the College from the Registrar's / transcript office. - Applicants who have obtained their education in respiratory therapy (or a related field) outside of Canada must have their academic qualifications verified by World Education Services (WES).
+• Evidence of successful completion of education program:

+Applicants educated in Canada must ensure that official transcripts from the educational program are sent directly to the College from the Registrar's / transcript office.

+Applicants who have obtained their education in respiratory therapy (or a related field) outside of Canada must have their academic qualifications verified by World Education Services (WES).
 Applicants requesting that the Registration Committee review a respiratory therapy program offered outside of Canada for equivalency status will be asked to provide the following documents (if applicable):

-- transcripts / mark sheets / grade lists (as evaluated by WES);

-- a description of the program;

-- date program began;

-- list of affiliations with other organizations (e.g., clinical sites, hospitals and other educational institutions; - program admission criteria; - program curriculum (didactic and clinical components); - detailed course outlines that include how students are evaluated; - information on the clinical rotations of the program including location and number of hours/weeks; - faculty lists and credentials; and - accreditation status if any (for example, Commission on Accreditation of Allied Health Education Programs CAAHEP accreditation status for US Respiratory Therapy programs)
+- transcripts / mark sheets / grade lists (as evaluated by WES); - a description of the program; - list of affiliations with other organizations (e.g., clinical sites, hospitals and other educational institutions; - program curriculum (didactic and clinical components); - detailed course outlines that include how students are evaluated; - information on the clinical rotations of the program including location and number of hours/weeks; - · faculty lists and credentials; and - accreditation status if any (for example, Commission on Accreditation of Allied Health Education Programs CAAHEP accreditation status for US Respiratory Therapy programs)